suyashimenso/add_file_in_nodeModule/README.md

 }
 ```

 That's it now run your application once and then you can delete the node_modules folder.
-After that whenever you'll re-install the node_modules folder,your files will also be installed automatically and you do not need to add them again and again manually.
+After that whenever you'll re-install the node_modules folder, your files will also be installed automatically and you do not need to add them again and again manually.

 ## Conclusion